CitizenScienceCenter/presentations/PITCHME.md

 * Act as a single entity
 * Understand responsibilities
 * One team = one love
+* Hack days, open days (not just with UZH/ETH; use existing meetups.
+Let Fanny roam!)
 * More presence - Skype is not a solution
   * Sorry Rosy!
-I believe you should be in ZH >=3 days a week
+I believe the MD should be in ZH >=3 days a week